logence/am-emoji-picker/README.md

 * Added new getHtml method what return html of editor and emojis as you want in save_html_as default

 0.5.3
-* Added option inside of the picker to choose which emoji palette (apple, google, twitter, emojione) to use.
+* Added option inside the picker to choose which emoji palette (apple, google, twitter, emojione) to use.
-* Fixed broken emojies positions on the emojies' sprite
+* Fixed broken emojis positions on the emojis' sprite

 0.5.2
 * Updated some libraries used in package